Every company is made up of thousands or even millions of individual processes or workflows waiting to be discovered.

 That being said, process discovery and process mining can and should be used together to achieve the best results in capturing all the necessary insights.

 In the technology world, everything changes very rapidly, and thus, the terminology gets altered, confused, and replaced very often.
-Several vendors might use the same term for quite different technologies and tools, making it hard for consumers to identify what exactly they need.

 Both technologies trace users’ digital footprints beyond event logs across IT systems and apps.
-While task mining does it to identify process inefficiencies, process discovery needs the data to find automation opportunities more effectively.
+While task mining does it to identify business process inefficiencies, process discovery needs the data to find automation opportunities more effectively.
 As a result, although they're very close to each other, they might slightly differ in terms of the outcome they bring.